2023–2024 Call for Proposals

 Grant Application Rubric

 All grant applications will be reviewed using the following rubric: Download the rubric as a PDF.

 We have provided two sample applications, Sample 1 and Sample 2, from prior years to help guide your proposal writing.
 We chose these samples because they did an excellent job of addressing each application question with the proper level of detail and clarity.
 We removed any identifiers from these samples to maintain privacy, which is why we left certain fields blank.

-- All applications must be reviewed and approved by a district administrator (ex: principal, coordinator, director, superintendent, etc.) prior to submission.
+- All applications must be reviewed and approved by a district administrator (e.g., principal, coordinator, director, superintendent, etc.) before submission.
 Administrator contact information must be included.